8439284/CactusGenerator/README.md

-A plugin originally created to generate cactus with decoration. ow it's just some random quirky gadgets.
+A plugin originally created to generate cactus with decoration.
+Now it's just some random quirky gadgets.